HR Newswire sign up

 Certified Health and Safety Consultant (CHSC): A certification for Occupational Health, Safety and Environmental professionals.
 The designation recognizes and promotes excellence in professional consulting with business, industry and government agencies at all levels.
 Designation holders have completed specialized training and passed mandatory examinations on ethics, legal obligations and liabilities, measurement and evaluation in OHS-managed systems, and leadership on health, safety and environmental issues.

-Canadian Society for Training and Development
+Canadian Society for Training and Development (CSTD)

-Career Professionals of Canada
+Career Professionals of Canada (CPC)

 www.careerprocanada.ca

-International Association for Human Resource Information Management
+International Association for Human Resource Information Management (IHRIM)

 www.ihrim.org

-Human Resource Information Professional (HRIP): To qualify, a member must pass a certification test that assesses knowledge and competency in the HR technology field.
+Human Resource Information Professional (HRIP): To qualify, a member must pass a certification test that assesses knowledge and competency in the HR information management field.
 Must demonstrate comprehensive understanding and proficiency of the defined body of knowledge in HR information management.
 Formerly called the Professional of Human Resources Information (PHRI) designation.

-International Association of Outsourcing Professionals
+International Association of Outsourcing Professionals (IAOP)

 www.iaop.org

-Certified Outsourcing Professional (COP): Focuses on the management process of outsourcing itself and is equally valuable to individuals working as customers, providers or advisors.
-Distinguishes individuals as leaders in the field of outsourcing.
-Demonstrates they possess the experience and knowledge required to design, implement and manage outsourcing initiatives.
+Certified Outsourcing Professional (COP): A family of certifications that focus on the design, implementation and management of outsourcing.
 The Associate Certified Outsourcing Profession (aCOP) designation is available to individuals who meet the requirements of the COP but don’t have the required work experience.

 International Foundation of Employee Benefit Plans